Skip to main content

 The Feedback Loop

-Identity and culture are the same loop running at different scales.
+Identity and culture are the same loop at different scales.
 Individual identity shapes what you do.
 What you do shapes the group.
 The group reinforces — or erodes — your identity.

 Identity → Behaviour → Culture → Reinforcement → Identity